 The Choices Justices Make #ad - Language: English.
 Isbn-10: 1568022263, isbn-13: 978-1568022260 Product dimensions: 8.
 9 x 5.
 9 x 05 inches, shipping Weight: 11.
 2 ounces.
 Justices realize that their ability to achieve their policy and other goals depends on the preferences of other actors, the choices they expect others to make, and the institutional context in which they act.

 Publisher: cq Press; 1998.

-The Supreme Court and the Attitudinal Model RevisitedCambridge University Press #ad - Used book in Good Condition.
+The Supreme Court and the Attitudinal Model RevisitedCambridge University Press #ad - The Supreme Court and the Attitudinal Model Revisited #ad - Used book in Good Condition.
 In the process, it critiques the two major alternative models of Supreme Court decision making and their major variants--the legal and rational choice.
 Using the U. S. Supreme court data base, opinion assignments, the justices' private papers, the decision on the merits, the book analyzes the appointment process, and other sources of information, certiorari, and the formation of opinion coalitions.

 Authored by two leading scholars of the Supreme Court and its policy making, this study systematically presents and validates the use of the attitudinal model to explain and predict Supreme Court decision making.

 The Supreme CourtCQ Press #ad - Connecting recent events to their effects on the courts, and society, policy, the Thirteenth Edition of The Supreme Court provides a brief yet comprehensive introduction to the U. S. In successive chapters, the book examines major aspects of the court, including the selection, backgrounds, and departures of justices; the creation of the Court′s agenda; the decision-making process and the factors that shape the Court′s decisions; the substance of the Court′s policies; and the Court′s impact on government and American society.